Did you know the best tool for a creative is an idea journal?

-I remember the times I hadn’t an idea journal.
+I remember the times I didn’t have one.
 I used to write my ideas somewhere on my phone, on a random post-it, or an untitled document on my PC.

 The probabilities of me checking again that idea were infinite.
 The post-it could get lost, I rarely checked untitled documents, and my phone was always a mess.